sinnie-pi/Healthcare-QnA/README.md

 glucose or HbA1c test [Source 2].
 ------------------------------------------------------------
-TOP SOURCES: What are the symptoms of type 2 diabetes?; How is type 2 diabetes diagnosed? ℹ️  This information is for educational purposes only ...
+TOP SOURCES: What are the symptoms of type 2 diabetes?; How is type 2 diabetes diagnosed?

 ============================================================
 ```